HeinrichApfelmus/threepenny-gui/doc/design-widgets.md

     type Behavior a = Time -> a

 An Event is a sequence of *event occurrences*.
-Think of it as an (infinite) list of occurrences, which are pairs: the first component indicates when the occurrences happens and the second component is a value tagged to this occurrence.
+Think of it as an (infinite) list of occurrences, which are pairs: the first component indicates when the occurrences happen and the second component is a value tagged to this occurrence.

     type Event    a = [(Time,a)]